neoforged/.github/primers/26.2/index.md

         - `getGlfwPlatform` - Returns the currently selected platform.
     - `InputConstants$Value` can now only target `ElementType#TYPE_USE`
     - `MacosUtil#setWindowColorSpaceForOpenGLBecauseGLFWDoesnt` - Sets the window color space.
+    - `Monitor#refreshVideoModes` is removed
+    - `NativeImage#getPixelBytes` - Gets a buffer of the pixels in the image.
     - `NativeLibrariesBootstrap` - A bootstrap for validating and loading the required native libraries.
     - `TextureUtil#writeAsPNG` now only allows `RGBA8_UNORM` formatted textures to be written to disk.
     - `Window#updateVsync` is removed